revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-3. Why is Map not inherited from the Collection interface, despite the fact that it is a component of the Java collection framework?
+3. Why is Map not inherited from the Collection interface, even though it is a component of the Java collection framework?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 Because they are of an incompatible type.
-List, Set and Queue are a collection of similar kind of objects but just values where a Map is a collection of key and value pairs.
+List, Set, and Queue are a collection of similar kind of objects but just values whereas a  Map is a collection of key and value pairs.

 </blockquote>
 </details>